metacoder-feff/FEFF.TestFixtures/README.md

 ```

 In this example a *TmpDir* is created once the fixture is requested at the test class constructor.
 The **scope** of the fixture in the example is '*test-case*'.
-The *TmpDir* with it's content would be deleted automatically after the test finishes .
+The *TmpDir* with it's content would be deleted automatically after the test finishes.

-### Difining the scope of a fixture
+### Defining other scopes for a fixture

 The scope of a fixture is defined by test creator using overloaded method: